chinmay7682/aws_client_VPN/README.md

 2. Provides network associations for AWS Client VPN endpoints.
 3. A CloudWatch log group to store session logs.

+## Pre-requisite

+1. Generate server and client certificates.
+Store them in ACM
+2. Create a VPC with 2 subnets.
+1 for client VPN subnet and another for Application instance subnet
+3. Create a Ec2 instance in Application subnet

 ## Terraform execution steps